Treatment for Paranoid Personality Disorder

 - Speech disorders and irregularities

 The causes of paranoid personality disorder are not fully understood.
-However, this disorder appears to usually result from a complicated relationship between genetic and environmental elements.
+However, this disorder usually results from a complicated relationship between genetic and environmental elements.

 Natural forms of treatment for paranoid personality disorder